Magnificat (Bach): 19th century

 The score of the E-flat major version of Bach's Magnificat was first published by Simrock in 1811, edited by Georg Pölchau, however with printing errors, and without the Christmas hymns.
 It was the first composition of Bach for vocal soloists, chorus and orchestra that was printed in orchestral score, but at the time this publication had little success in sales.
 When in 1822 young Felix Mendelssohn composed a Magnificat in D major he showed that he knew Bach's version.

-The D major version of Bach's Magnificat didn't appear in print before the Bach-revival that followed Mendelssohn's 1829 performance of the St Matthew Passion.
+The D major version of Bach's Magnificat did not appear in print before the Bach-revival that followed Mendelssohn's 1829 performance of the St Matthew Passion.
 In the 1840s a piano reduction by Robert Franz of Bach's D major version of the Magnificat appeared.
 In 1862 the orchestral and vocal score was published in Volume 11/1 of the Bach-Gesellschaft edition.
 The same edition printed the Christmas interpolations for the first time.
 A year later Robert Franz complained the composition had still received too little attention from music critics and so remained virtually unknown to the general public.
 A year later he published the D major version of the Magnificat with an orchestral score in line with 19th century performance practice, for example expanding the "organ and continuo" single stave with annotated bass from the autograph and the Bach-edition into several separate staves for organ, bassoon and celli.

 Novello printed an Octavo edition of the D major Magnificat in 1874, using a translation to English which John Troutbeck based on the text in The Book of Common Prayer.
 In 1880, when Bach's autographs of the composition were already kept in the Royal Library (later State Library) of Berlin, Philipp Spitta devoted many pages to the Magnificat in his Bach-biography, considering it recognized as one of the greatest achievements of the composer's genius.
 Bach's Magnificat was performed several times in the last quarter of the 19th century, for instance in Germany and the Netherlands.